athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
-    Unless a local variable with the same name exists, it is not necessary to use this to refer an instance variable.
+    Unless a local variable with the same name exists, it is not necessary to use `this` to refer an instance variable.
 ### `super`
-1. You can refer a parent variable or method with the keyword `super`.
+1. You can refer a parent variable or method with `super`.
     ```java
     class Parent{
         String name = "John";